 I call myself a modish gladiator.
 A warrior in the 21st century who can go from slippers and uncombed hair to heels and mascara in under five minutes.
-Someone who juggles family, freelance jobs, pets, and writing from pre-dawn to good-night kisses.
+Someone who juggles family, freelance jobs, environment activism, pets, and writing from pre-dawn to good-night kisses.
 I came to this station in life mostly out of necessity, and not because I enjoy feeling like a cross between a Jedi and a minivan.

 image courtesy of weheartit.com